-The University Honors Program shall have an Honors Council composed of the director (ex officio, non-voting); a designee of the Provost (ex officio, non-voting); up to 17 college representatives, including up to four from the College of Liberal Arts, up to three from the College of Health and Human Services, and up to two from each of the other colleges, elected by the respective college Faculty Council, preferably faculty who have taught in the program or supervised honors thesis/projects, and including no more than three non-faculty representatives in total; and two honors students selected by the Honors Director.
-Terms shall be for two years in the case of faculty and one year in the case of students, and members shall be eligible for re-appointment.
-The Honors Council shall conduct a minimum of one meeting each semester and shall conduct review of program admissions and scholarship applications.
+The University Honors Program shall have an Honors Council composed of:

+- The Director of the University Honors Program (ex officio, voting); - The Provost, or designee (ex officio, non-voting); - Up to 17 college representatives, preferably with experience teaching in the program and/or supervising honors thesis/creative projects.
+Representatives will be elected by the respective college Faculty Councils.
+They include: - up to four from the College of Liberal Arts; - o up to three from the College of Health and Human Services; - and up to two from each of the other colleges. - Two honors students selected by the Director of the University Honors Program, in consultation with the Honors Associate Directors; - Honors Associate Directors (ex officio, voting).

+Terms shall be for two years in the case of faculty and one year in the case of students.
+Members shall be eligible for re-appointment.

+The Honors Council shall conduct a minimum of one meeting each semester and shall conduct review of program admissions and scholarship applications beyond its primary function as a consulting body for the University Honors Program.